-The realization of Net Working Capital, the availability of the CWB bank operating loan and the successful completion of the approximate \$86.2 million in sales contracts, contracts in progress and new sales over the next 2 years will provide the necessary liquidity to carry the Company's operations through 2020, 2021 and 2022.
+The realization of Adjusted Net Working Capital, the availability of the CWB bank operating loan and the successful completion of the approximate \$86.2 million in backlog (contracts and contracts in process) and new sales over the next 2 years will provide the necessary liquidity to carry the Company's operations through 2020, 2021 and 2022.
 Ongoing liquidity beyond this, is dependent on the Company achieving additional sales and profitable results.